 We encourage spiritual development in various ways.
 School assemblies introduce the children to beliefs, ideas and practices of Christianity as well as other faiths.
-(See RE and Collective Worship policies for further information) 'Circle Time', SEAL, group discussions, assemblies, PSHE and school council meetings encourage mutual respect.
+(See RE and Collective Worship guidance for further information) 'Circle Time', group discussions, worship, PSHE and school council meetings encourage mutual respect.